slack-samples/deno-triage-rotation/README.md

 To stop running locally, press `<CTRL> + C` to end the process.

+## Usage

+Add your dev app to the channel where you shared your link trigger as a member.
+You can do this by @mentioning the app directly in a message in the channel.

+### Workflow 1: Manage Rotation

+With your app running locally (`slack run`), click the link trigger that you shared in your Slack workspace.
+The workflow's first step, an input form, will appear where you can complete the required fields to create a rotation for the channel where you triggered the worklow.

+If a rotation belonging to the channel already exists, the form will show details about the rotation and allow you to edit those fields.

+After you submit the form, the next step in the workflow creates a rotation and creates a scheduled trigger for workflow #2: Advance Rotation.

+To check whether your rotation has been created, just trigger the workflow from the channel again and look at the existing rotation details.
+You can also delete an existing rotation from this form.

+### Workflow 2: Advance Rotation

+This workflow is triggered by a a scheduled trigger created in a step in the earlier workflow.
+This workflow notifies the current rotation assignee in the channel and then advances the rotation.

+:lightbulb: This app comes set up with a `.env` file and the ability to turn on a `debugMode` to give you a bit more control on when *Advance Rotation* (see, `workflows/advance_rotation.ts`) is triggered.
+I've found this helpful in debugging.

 ## Datastores

-If your app needs to store any data, a datastore would be the right place for that.
-For an example of a datastore, see `datastores/sample_datastore.ts`.
-Using a datastore also requires the `datastore:write`/`datastore:read` scopes to be present in your manifest.
+This app uses a datastore, see `datastores/rotations.ts`.
+Using a datastore also requires the `datastore:write`/`datastore:read` scopes, which is included in your app's `manifest.ts` file.

 ## Testing

-For an example of how to test a function, see `functions/sample_function_test.ts`.
+For an example of how to test a function, see `functions/open_form/handler_test.ts`.
 Test filenames should be suffixed with `_test`.

 Run all tests with `deno test`: